 Michael (incidentally, he was the UK under-14 break dance champion – the things you learn in the stylist's chair!) has ploughed 30 years of hair styling experience of mortals and supermodels (Kate Moss, Claudia Schiffer and Naomi Campbell) into the MDLondon Blow.
 He's the one who makes hair look pristine and glass-like on shampoo adverts.
 And having personally experienced a blowdry with Michael (I went, as did our Editorial Director Victoria, below) we agree it's set to rival Dyson's in a major way.

 Here's a first look at the just launched MDLondon Blow hairdryer.

 It's the 'lightest hairdryer in the market'

 The MDLondon Blow is ultra-lightweight and compact — Michael says that people mistake it for a travel hairdryer.
 “I wanted something as light as possible, at just 572g, this is half the weight of a ghd hairdryer and 112g lighter than the Dyson,” he says.
-It boats being officially the lightest high-powered hair dryer on the market, so would be great for popping in your hand luggage.
+It boasts being officially the lightest high-powered hair dryer on the market, so would be great for popping in your hand luggage.

 It's as powerful as the Dyson Supersonic